Carl D. Perkins

 The Lake Superior Consortium follows the Carl Perkin’s mandates, rules, directions and guidelines as established in Perkin’s Act of 2006—Section 135.
 We use input from high school and college faculty, counselors, administrators, and the program approval process to select programs to receive support each fiscal year.
 We focus on funding efforts on classroom programs that are taught by a certified CTE instructor and in course areas that are program approved.
 The ten elements of rigorous programs of study serve as the guiding pathway for the consortiums’ efforts in the evaluation of our Programs of Study.

-The consortium meets monthly during the school year (September-May) for updates and decision making including recommendations to fund special project grants.
+The consortium meets four times a year for updates and decision making including recommendations to fund special project grants.
 In addition the Carl D. Perkin’s grant provides the MN Career Information System (MCIS) system to all eight high schools within the consortium.